-Now, with right sides together, sew both sides together.
+Now, grab both panels and with right sides together, sew both of the outer sides together.
 Try it on to check the width.
 If you need to, take it in at the waist.
 (By sewing further in on the fabric and cutting off the excess.)

 With it folded in half, sew the short ends together so that is makes a big loop.

 Now (with it of course still folded in half-because it should now be sewn in place that way), pin this piece in place around the outside of your skirt waist.
-It should be touching your unfinished part of your skirt.
+It should be touching your unfinished part of your skirt because your skirt is inside out.
 Sew around the waist.